Project-GrADyS/gradys-sim-nextgen/docs/Getting Started/usage.md

 Protocols are classes that implements your algorithms main logic.
 The class is called protocol because it defines the behaviour protocol of the node.
-If you are satisfied with the simulation environment provided ready to use by **GrADyS-SIM TNG**, this is the only class you need to code.
+If you are satisfied with the simulation environment provided ready to use by **GrADyS-SIM NextGen**, this is the only class you need to code.
 You can use your protocol on any simulation environment.
 We will be using [prototype mode][prototype-mode] to run a protocol within a python environment.